7AYDER2/7AYDER2/README.md

 Web developer and designer
 --------------------------

-born in 2002 I'm full stack Web developer the technology I know (html,css,javascript,react) and iam also know a littel bit in back-end (python-django , sql )
+20 yrs , full stack Web developer the technology (html,css,javascript,react) and in back-end (python-django , sql )

 * 🌍  I'm based in Iraq baghdad
 * ✉️  You can contact me at [hyader.mohmammed@gmail.com](mailto:hyader.mohmammed@gmail.com)